AglaiaNorza/obsidian-vault/misc (non-uni)/html + css/CSS basics.md

 }
 */ in this case, the content would be 348px, plus the 24 px of padding and 2px of border *
 ```

+>[!tip] settings multiple values at once
+> To simplify margin/border(/similar elements) assignment, the different sizes can be assigned together:
+> 	`margin: top right bottom left` (or they can be shortened as `margin top&bottom right&left`, or `margin top right&left bottom`)